ansh-pachauri/jobapplicationAPI/README.md

 # python -m venv env
 # & .\env\Scripts\Activate.ps1

-# Install dependencies (if you don't have them installed already)
-# If you have a requirements.txt, use:
-# pip install -r requirements.txt

 # Otherwise install the main packages used by this project:
 pip install django djangorestframework djangorestframework-simplejwt